Guidance on efficacy requirements for biocides: Hard-surface disinfection and sanitization

 Use an appropriate statistical method to calculate the 50% infectious dose (ID50) for each assay.
 Examples of appropriate methods include:

 All easier-to-kill viruses can be tested at or below the nominal concentration (NCL).
-If there are no small non-enveloped viruses on the label, then it's 1 of the large non-enveloped viruses on the label (for example, adenovirus type 5, rotavirus).
+If there are no small non-enveloped viruses on the label, then testing should be conducted on 1 of the large non-enveloped viruses on the label (for example, adenovirus type 5, rotavirus).

-If the biocide indicates claims only against enveloped viruses, then testing should be conducted at LCL against any 1 of the enveloped viruses (for example, SARS-CoV-2).
+If the biocide indicates claims only against enveloped viruses, then testing should be conducted at the LCL against any 1 of the enveloped viruses (for example, SARS-CoV-2).

 Table 6: Virus disinfection on hard surfaces